THOMASELOVE/432-classes-2024/projectA/plans.md

 # Project A Plans: Review Status

-## Plans Dr. Love is Still Reviewing (it is likely that most, but not all of these will require revisions)
+## Plans Dr. Love is Still Reviewing

+- It is likely that most, but perhaps not all, of these plans will require some sort of revision.
+I will determine this by the end of the day 2024-02-15.

 .. | Investigator(s) | Title (bold means Dr. Love changed the title) | S | R | Data | dim
 :--: | :-----------------: | :--------------------------------------------------------- | :---: | :---: | :------------: | :-------: